Remaining Present in the Present

 "The past exists only in our memories, the future only in our plans.
 The present is our only reality." — Robert M. Pirsig

-And lately, for me, it’s looked like a few deeper things as well:
+And lately, for me, it has looked like a few deeper things as well:

 I can’t help but draw the conclusion that a major source of worry about both the past and the future originates — or at least is triggered by — our phones.
 Our phones are often the vehicles that transport us to anywhere but the present.
 On the surface, they steal our attention from the current moment we’re in, as we miss the life right in front of us while we’re sucked into a digital reality.
 And taken a step further, social media is packed with reminders from our past, like people you’re still connected to from a certain time period in your life, and even old photos that pop up from a painful time.
 Social media can also induce anxiety about the future, as we are targeted with ads that promote scarcity and bombarded with photos of friends and strangers who seemingly have it all.
 Setting boundaries with our phones is a huge step in staying grounded in the present.